mvrozanti/RAT-via-Telegram/README.md

 - Run keylogger on the target PC.
 - Get target PC's Windows version, processor and more.
 - Get target PC's IP address information and approximate location on map.
+- Show current directory on target.
+- Change current directory on target.
-- List any directories on the target.
+- List current directory on target.
-- Download any file locally from the target PC in the background.
+- Download any file from the target PC.
 - Upload local files on to the target PC.
 Send your image, pdf, exe or anything as `file` to the Telegram bot.
 - Screenshots of the target PC.
 - Execute any file on the target PC.